nashville-software-school/bangazon-inc/book-2-mvc/chapters/HOLIDAY_MVC_PROJECT.md

 ## Tips

-1. You will need to run this new SQL script to update existing tables and Add an AppointmentsRequest table.
+1. You will need to run this new SQL script to update existing tables.
 [Holiday Break Project SQL](assets/DogWalkerHolidayProject.sql)

 2. No need for a create page for Walker.